Skip to main content

 Human History

-The coastal region has been utilized by humans since antiquity, with evidence of ancient Greek trading posts and fishing settlements along the northern Black Sea coast dating to the fifth century BCE.
+The coastal region has been utilised by humans since antiquity, with evidence of ancient Greek trading posts and fishing settlements along the northern Black Sea coast dating to the fifth century BCE.
 The Tendra Island area gained historical significance as the site of a naval battle between Russian and Ottoman fleets in 1790.
 Centuries of fishing traditions developed around the productive lagoon systems, with local communities harvesting mullet, flounder, and other commercially valuable species.

 Park History